 Melissa: I am very excited to get back in the groove of getting up before the kids and getting my time with God before their feet even hit the floor.
 It makes a huge difference in my day and the rest of the family when I get that time in before the hustle and bustle starts.
 My reading varies.
 Usually between Jesus Calling, planned reading we are doing as a church, parenting books, or marriage books.
 I Just started “You and Me Forever” by Francis and Lisa Chan.
 I’m super excited to dig into that.
 Sometimes my quiet time is reviewing values my husband and I have in raising our boys.
 We have them written out and talk about them often.
+(Read Everything You Need for a Christian Family Mission Statement for ideas on crafting your own family values.)
 It doesn’t look the same every day and that works well for me.
 I am excited to start our small group back up this fall and get reconnected with great friends.
 Life is so much better done together.

 Suzanne: During the summer my Bible time is in the morning before everyone gets up and active.
 During the school year I really enjoy having it in the afternoon.
 I’ll have three in school this year and one home (still naps!) so I’m hoping to get extra reading/praying time in when my brain can think clearly.
 I really want to start a prayer journal, some ideas of which I’ve pinned on our Just Homemaking Pinterest Page, and am looking forward to watching God work more closely.
-We usually are part of a couple’s small group ~ but this semester I’m planning to join Nicole’s Facebook Live women’s study group.
-They meet at 9 o’clock p.m. on Thursday nights.
-Very excited to be a part of that!
-And any woman can join!
+We usually are part of a couple’s small group ~ but this semester I’m planning to join a women’s study group.

 Nicole: I’m more of a relational girl and would rather hang out with someone than do anything in my house.
 I really desire to restore the connections that I’ve missed during the summer: starting with soul care, and then reconnecting with the hubs, followed by refreshing my friendships.
 It’s hard to do soul care solo.
 It is so important to find a group to go through life with.
 I need accountability to stay on track spiritually.
+(Read Soul Care for Women.)
 When I try to do it alone I give up easily, but being in a safe group makes me want to stay on track.
 If you don’t have a group, start one.
 Grab a friend or two and ask them if they want to go through a book or a study with you.
-If that isn’t your style, then I would like to invite you to be a part of my Facebook bible study that has provided friendship, prayer support, and truth when I desperately needed it.
-We’d love to have you join us HERE.

 Melissa: Over the years we have developed a system that works well with our school papers.
 First, we have an organizer with separate files for each boy that contain their spectacular work.
 Those items go straight into their file and they empty their file into a bigger file at the end of each semester with each grade labeled.
 We also have clipboards hanging at our command center.
 Those papers with important dates and times go directly on a clipboard until that event passes.

 Suzanne: I just got my new Command Center up and running.
-Thanks to Jenna’s post HERE where I found tons of great ideas.
+Thanks to Jenna’s post, Get Your Shenanigans Together with a Simple Family Command Center where I found tons of great ideas.
 I now have a large calendar, a folder organizer for important weekly school papers, a file folder system in the cabinet underneath to organize paperwork we want to keep all year for each of our three kids in school, and the school lunch menu on the wall.

 Nicole: My kids’ important papers get clipped on the side of the fridge until we need them.
 I have been inspired by my Just Homemaking sisters, and one of my goals is to start more of an organized command center.
 Although, one of my tips for staying on top of things is: don’t let it stay outside of the backpack if it can go right back in.
 Anything that needs to be signed – do it right away.